joshsoriano/bored-and-broke/documents/requirement specifications/requirement_specifications_document.md

 5.3.1.1   Login/Create Account Page
-&nbsp;&nbsp; 5.3.1.1.1   The Login/Create Account Page should contain a “Login with Facebook” button.
+&nbsp;&nbsp; 5.3.1.1.1   The Login/Create Account Page shall contain a “Login with Facebook” button.
-&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.1.1.1    The “Login with Facebook” button should prompt a modal for users to log into Facebook using their Facebook credentials.
+&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.1.1.1    The “Login with Facebook” button shall prompt a modal for users to log into Facebook using their Facebook credentials.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.1.1.1.1 The modal should have input fields for the user’s email and password for Facebook.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.1.1.1.1 The modal shall have input fields for the user’s email and password for Facebook.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.1.1.1.2 The modal should have a button to submit credentials.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.1.1.1.2 The modal shall have a button to submit credentials.
-&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.1.1.2   Logging in with Facebook should prompt a permissions dialog asking users to give permission for the app to receive their public info.
+&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.1.1.2   Logging in with Facebook shall prompt a permissions dialog asking users to give permission for the app to receive their public info.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.1.1.2.1 The permissions dialogue should contain a button to continue authentication.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.1.1.2.1 The permissions dialogue shall contain a button to continue authentication.
 5.3.1.1.2    The Login/Create Account Page shall contain a “Create an Account” button.
-&nbsp;&nbsp; 5.3.1.1.2.1    The “Create an Account” button should open up a new window/tab linked to Facebook’s “Create an Account” page.
+&nbsp;&nbsp; 5.3.1.1.2.1    The “Create an Account” button shall open up a new window/tab linked to Facebook’s “Create an Account” page.
 5.3.1.1.3    Successful login shall send a user to the homepage.
 5.3.1.1.4    Successful account creation shall send a user to the settings page.

 5.3.1.2   Settings Page
-&nbsp;&nbsp; 5.3.1.2.1    The Settings Page should, upon account creation, have the appropriate fields filled with information taken from the user’s public Facebook profile.
+&nbsp;&nbsp; 5.3.1.2.1    The Settings Page shall, upon account creation, have the Name field filled with information taken from the user’s public Facebook profile which is required to make an account.
-&nbsp;&nbsp; 5.3.1.2.2    The Settings Page shall contain input fields for the following: Name, Email, Password, Bio, and Location.
+&nbsp;&nbsp; 5.3.1.2.2    The Settings Page shall contain an input field for the following: Bio.
 &nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.2.2.1    Input fields shall be editable.
-&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.2.2.2    The Bio Input should have a maximum character limit.
+&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.2.2.2    The Bio Input shall have a maximum character limit of 255 characters.
-&nbsp;&nbsp; 5.3.1.2.3    The Settings Page shall contain a slider to adjust desired price range for activities.
-&nbsp;&nbsp; 5.3.1.2.4    The Settings Page shall have a button to save/submit changes made to the user’s settings.
+&nbsp;&nbsp; 5.3.1.2.3    The Settings Page shall have a button to save/submit changes made to the user’s settings.

 5.3.1.3   Homepage
 &nbsp;&nbsp; 5.3.1.3.1  The Homepage shall present activities.
-&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.3.1.1    The activities should be listed vertically.
+&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.3.1.1    The activities shall be listed vertically.
-&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.3.1.2    The activities should be the width of the page.
+&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.3.1.2    The activities shall be the width of the page.
 &nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.3.1.3    The activities shall be clickable.
 &nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.3.1.4    The activities shall lead to their specific modal upon click.
 &nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.3.1.5    The activities shall show the title of the activities.
 &nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.3.1.6    The activities shall show the location of the activities.
 &nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.3.1.7    The activities shall show the price of the activities.
-&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.3.1.8    The activities should show an image of the activities.
+&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.3.1.8    The activities shall show an image of the activities.
 &nbsp;&nbsp; 5.3.1.3.2    The Homepage shall have a drop-down menu.
 &nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.3.2.1    The drop-down menu shall contain a button that leads to the saved activities page.
 &nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.3.2.2    The drop-down menu shall contain a button that leads to the settings page.